wobbals/S3FileSharing/README.md

 write access to the S3 bucket that the client will attempt to use to share files.

-*IMPORTANT* : AWS S3 does a weird thing with multipart uploads against invalid credentials.
+_IMPORTANT_ : AWS S3 does a weird thing with multipart uploads against invalid credentials.
 If your credentials are not legit, or have insufficient permissions to read/write to the appropriate S3 bucket, uploads will not fail but instead continue to retry until the request times out.
 This can be very difficult to detect and I haven't yet figured out a workaround.
+Keep an eye on the progress messages (`bytesIn`, `bytesOut`) if you think the demo is not functioning correctly.

 ## Requirements